ihrke/2018_tdcs_blinding/paper.md

 ## Participants

-The dataset contains subjective reports of 192 healthy participants (134 female, mean age: 22.2 yrs $\pm$ 3.19 yrs SD)  collected at the University of Amsterdam, University of Göttingen and University of Tromsø [@boayue2018registered].
+The dataset contains subjective reports of 192 healthy participants (134 female, mean age: 22.2 yrs $\pm$ 3.19 yrs SD)  collected at three labs: Amsterdam, Göttingen and Tromsø [@boayue2018registered].
 The raw data and all reported analyses are available at our repository <https://github.com/ihrke/2018_tdcs_blinding>.
 Participants had no previous experience with tDCS.
 The study was approved by the local ethic committee and was performed according to the Declaration of Helsinki.
 All participants provided written informed consent before participation.

 ## Stimulation protocols

-The stimulation was administered using a neuroConn DC-stimulator in a double-blind fashion.
+The stimulation was administered using a neuroConn DC-stimulator in a double-blind fashion (see Supplemental Material).
 The details of the real and the FSF protocols are summarized in Figure @fig:results A and B.

 ## Assessing the stimulation discomfort and the blinding efficacy